MicrosoftDocs/memdocs/memdocs/intune/user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 For more information about mobile threat defense, see [Install mobile threat defense app](set-up-mobile-threat-defense.md).

 ### App permissions
+*Applies to Android 11 and earlier*

-Your IT administrator can automatically grant permissions to apps in your work profile.
+An IT administrator can automatically grant permission to apps in the work profile.
+The IT admin does this to reduce the number of prompts you receive.
 The permissions could be for things like the camera, microphone, and location.
-If they grant permission to an app that belongs to your organization, they could see that you installed the app.
-This applies to devices running Android 12.0 and earlier.

- > [!TIP]
- > If your device is running Android 11 or later, you'll receive a push notification when your IT administrator grants permissions to an app.
+If your device is running Android 11, you'll receive a push notification when your IT administrator grants permissions to an app.

 ###  Network information
 Some information about network connections for Android devices may be available to your organization support.
 For example, if your organization requires devices to remain within a certain building, your device would identify the network where it is connected.